 - Student Disciplinary Policy - Procedures by which complaints about the behaviour of other students are dealt with, including complaints by students as well as by staff

-- Student Safety Handbook - This item is available on request.
-The Student Safety Handbook provides an overview of safety information for students.
+- Student Safety Handbook - The Student Safety Handbook provides an overview of safety information for students.
 All students will receive a safety induction on arrival.
 This will include the explanation of emergency procedures and introduce the relevant safety regulations, arrangements and precautions which students are required to follow.

 - Term dates - Undergraduate term dates and reassessment periods during which students are expected to be available for study and assessment.
 Freshers' registration and induction for undergraduate students commences on the Wednesday preceding week 1.
 Dates for tuition and assessment points for Postgraduate students are available on request from email@example.com.